Library Policies and Code of Conduct.

 Taking still photographs is permitted in the Library, as long as photographers receive permission from any people they photograph.

-Food and drink are permitted in the Library in accordance with the guidelines below.
+Food and drink are not allowed in the Library, except in the 2012 Lounge.
 We ask all library users to help maintain a clean and healthy environment by disposing of all waste and recyclables in the proper containers.

 Report All Spills